 The national GP patient survey results published in July 2015 showed the practice was performing higher than local and national averages.
-There were 124 responses and a response rate of 34%.
+There were 100 responses and a response rate of 37%.

-- 91% find it easy to get through to this surgery by phone compared with a CCG average of 72% and a national average of 73%. - 99% find the receptionists at this surgery helpful compared with a CCG average of 86% and a national average of 87%. - 71% with a preferred GP usually get to see or speak to that GP compared with a CCG average of 61% and a national average of 60%. - 87% were able to get an appointment to see or speak to someone the last time they tried compared with a CCG average of 82% and a national average of 85%. - 97% say the last appointment they got was convenient compared with a CCG average of 91% and a national average of 92%.
+- 89% find it easy to get through to this surgery by phone compared with a CCG average of 72% and a national average of 73%. - 95% find the receptionists at this surgery helpful compared with a CCG average of 86% and a national average of 87%. - 80% with a preferred GP usually get to see or speak to that GP compared with a CCG average of 61% and a national average of 60%. - 93% were able to get an appointment to see or speak to someone the last time they tried compared with a CCG average of 82% and a national average of 85%. - 92% say the last appointment they got was convenient compared with a CCG average of 91% and a national average of 92%.

-• 82% describe their experience of making an appointment as good compared with a CCG average of 71% and a national average of 73%.
+• 80% describe their experience of making an appointment as good compared with a CCG average of 71% and a national average of 73%.

-The practice invited patients within the practice and online to complete the NHS Friends and Family test (FFT).
-The FFT gives every patient the opportunity to feed back on the quality of care they have received.
-Results from the 149 responses in November 2015 showed 70% of patients would be 'Extremely likely' to recommend Davaar Medical Centre to Friends or family.
+The practice invited patients within the practice and online to complete the NHS Friends and Family test.
+The NHS Friends and Family Test (FFT) give every patient the opportunity to feed back on the quality of care they have received.
+Results from the 72 responses in October 2015 showed 97% of patients would be 'Extremely likely or likely' to recommend The Smithy Surgery to Friends or family.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 23 comment cards which were all positive about the standard of care received and included individual praise for clinical and non clinical staff.
-The 15 patients we spoke with were complimentary of the staff, care and treatment they received.
-We also spoke with three members of the patient participation group who were positive about the practice and felt listened to and involved in practice developments.
-In addition we spoke with staff from two residential/nursing homes about the responsiveness and care provided.
-Both provided positive feedback about the care their residents received from the staff at Davaar Medical Centre.
+We received 41 comment cards which were all positive about the standard of care received and included individual praise for clinical and non clinical staff.
+The seven patients we spoke with were complimentary of the staff, care and treatment they received.
+In addition we spoke with three members of the patient participation group who were positive about the practice and felt listened to and involved in practice developments.